sodadata/docs/soda-cloud/anomaly-dashboard.md

 ## About profiling and partitioning

-The anomaly dashboard is powered by a machine learning algorithm that works with measured values for a metric that occurs over time.
+The anomaly dashboard is powered by a machine learning algorithm that works with measured values for a metric that occur over time.
 Soda leverages the <a href="https://facebook.github.io/prophet/" target="_blank">Facebook Prophet</a> algorithm to learn patterns in your data so it can identify and flag anomalies.

 As the checks in the dashboard track and analyze metrics over time, the algorithm learns from historical patterns in your data, including trends and seasonal variations in the measurements it collects.
 After learning the normal behavior of your data, the checks become capable of detecting variations from the norm which it flags as anomalies.